Collective magnetic Higgs excitation in a pyrochlore ruthenate: Introduction

-Nd$_2$Ru$_2$O$_7$ consists of Ru$^{4+}$ ions octahedrally coordinated by O$^{2-}$ ions.
-Both Ru$^{4+}$ and Nd$^{3+}$ ions are arranged in interpenetrated pyrochlore lattices of corner-sharing Ru (Nd) tetrahedra.
-These two sublattices are magnetically coupled thus leading to rich magnetic behaviors.
-Below $T_{\mathrm{N}} = 147$ K, Ru magnetic moments order antiferromagnetically, although a dispute exists about the nature of the ordering -- while some experiments point towards a long-range ordered state~\cite{gaultois-13, skchoi-unpub}, an earlier neutron diffraction study on powder samples of Nd$_2$Ru$_2$O$_7$ suggested a spin-glass or short-range ordered state~\cite{ito-00}.
-It also found a significantly reduced magnetic moment of about 1.18 $\mu_B$, compared to the nominal value of 2 $\mu_B$ expected for Ru$^{4+}$ ions~\cite{ito-00}.
-This indicates the existence of competing interactions and, perhaps, partial quenching of the magnetic moment by the antiparallel alignment of the orbital and the spin moment due to spin-orbit coupling similarly to Ca$_2$RuO$_4$~\cite{souliou-17, jain-17}.
-Just below 2 K, a second magnetic transition marks the all-in-all-out long-range order of Nd$^{3+}$ spins~\cite{ku-18}, i.e., the spins on Nd ions on half of the tetrahedra point toward its center (all-in), while those on neighboring tetrahedra point outward (all-out).
+The compound of our interest, Nd$_2$Ru$_2$O$_7$, consists of Ru$^{4+}$ ions octahedrally coordinated by O$^{2-}$ ions to form larger Ru tetrahedra building blocks.
+Below $T_{\mathrm{N}} = 147$ K, Ru magnetic moments order antiferromagnetically (see Supplementary Note 1, and Supplementary Figures 1 and 2), although a dispute exists about the nature of the ordering -- while some experiments point towards a long-range ordered state~\cite{gaultois-13}, an earlier neutron diffraction study on powder samples of Nd$_2$Ru$_2$O$_7$ suggested a spin-glass or short-range ordered state~\cite{ito-00}.

+Here, we employ polarization-resolved Raman spectroscopy to study the symmetry and the temperature-dependence of magnetic and phonon excitations in high quality Nd$_2$Ru$_2$O$_7$ single crystals.
+Below the N\'{e}el temperature $T_{\mathrm{N}} = 147$ K of the Ru ions we uncover an extended temperature regime of spin-lattice coupled fluctuations that result in a second phase transition $T^* = 97$ K and give rise to an anomalous, well-defined low-energy amplitude excitation.
+Our observations suggest that at intermediate temperatures Nd$_2$Ru$_2$O$_7$ is dominated by bond energy fluctuations from which a collective excitation emerges, which is consistent with a Higgs-type nematic amplitude mode.